tdewolff/minify/README.md

 - rename variables and functions to shorter names (not in global scope)
 - collapse if/else statements to expressions
 - merge sequential expression statements to one, including into `return` and `throw`
+- remove superfluous grouping in expressions
+- shorten or remove string escapes
+- move var declarations into `for`

 ## JSON